 As a result of these tests, our facility experts may recommend using environmentally friendly products in place of VOCs.
 Your location should have an IAQ representative who accounts for the quality of the indoor environment.
 Creating an indoor air profile of the building and targeting potential sources of pollutants could help preserve the institution’s air quality.

-4. LEED Indoor Air Quality Assessment
+4. K-12 School Indoor Air Quality Testing

 Benefits of Indoor Air Quality Assessments